 At Tremont, we are using community science as an invaluable tool to connect people with nature.
 Hands-on experience with real research projects engages and excites students and volunteers.
 They develop a sense of ownership for the projects and realize that they are contributing to something bigger than themselves.
 You can join one of our community projects at Tremont, or develop a project at home or in your schoolyard.
 Either way, you will develop your skills of observation and contribute to important scientific research to better understand the world around us!

-During the summer months, students have the opportunity to observe, explore, and investigate while creating their own research project during our Smokies Science Investigations summer program.
+During the summer months, students have the opportunity to observe, explore, and investigate while creating their own research project during our Girls in Science Camp.
 This program blends the best of science camps into a short one-week summer experience.
-Below are a few examples of their research presentations.

 If you haven’t already been involved in a community science project at Tremont, now is your chance!
 The time of year you will be at Tremont and the age of your students or group will affect which projects are most appropriate for your group.
 Some of the projects can be done with all your students, and some are most appropriate for a small, select group of budding scientists that need an extra challenge.

 Do you want to bring the magic of outdoor exploration back to your schoolyard?
 Click here to Join our Community for Schoolyard Learning: a network of educators aimed at empowering teachers to engage with students in the schoolyard through sharing ideas, lessons, and tips during monthly meetings.
 Whether you want to start start a community science project in your schoolyard or after school program, or you want faciliate fun explorations with your students that help them make deeper observations of the natural world, you will find something of interest to learn or share during our meetings.